hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step5-remove.md

 Now that Redis is running, take it back down.
-After all these things should not be precious [snowflakes](https://martinfowler.com/bliki/SnowflakeServer.html).
+After all, these installations should not be precious [snowflakes](https://martinfowler.com/bliki/SnowflakeServer.html).

 `helm delete my-redis --purge`{{execute}}